 Day 7 Berlin

-After breakfast you take the direct High-speed “ICE” train from Nuremberg to Berlin which takes about 4.5 hours.
+After breakfast, you will take the direct High-speed “ICE” train from Nuremberg to Berlin which takes about 4.5 hours.
 When you have checked into your hotel you may want to start your tour by following our Berlin WWII walking tour suggestion.
 Those will take you from the Potsdamer Platz to the German Resistance Memorial Center, to the “Reichstag” (German Parliament), to the Brandenburg Gate, to the Memorial to the Murdered Jews of Europe and to the Topography of Terror Documentation Center.

 The Secret State Police Office with its own “house prison,” the leadership of the SS and the Reich Security Main Office were located on the site where the Topography of Terror Documentation Center is located today.
-Its permanent exhibition “Topography of Terror: Gestapo, SS and Reich Security Main Office” focuses on the central institutions of the SS and police during the “Third Reich” and the crimes that they committed throughout Europe.
+Its permanent exhibition “Topography of Terror: Gestapo, SS, and Reich Security Main Office” focuses on the central institutions of the SS and police during the “Third Reich” and the crimes that they committed throughout Europe.

 Day 8 Sachsenhausen Memorial Site / Berlin

 In the morning take the train from Berlin Central Station to Oranienburg Station (takes about 30 minutes).
 The Memorial and Museum Sachsenhausen is about 15-20 walking minutes from the station.
 About 30,000 prisoners died in the concentration camp; even though KZ Sachsenhausen-Oranienburg was originally not intended as an examination camp (those camps were built in the East).
 These dead’s were caused by exhaustion due to very hard labor, by diseases due to poor living conditions and diet, by abuse and medical experiments, etc.